What is Marketing Week?

 When is Marketing Week held?

-Marketing Week is traditionally held the first full week of October, however, collegiate chapters may choose the week before or after this if that works better for their schedule.
+Marketing Week is traditionally held the first full week of October, however, collegiate chapters may choose the week or two before or after this if that works better for their schedule.
 Having Marketing week early in October helps to leverage the events for membership recruiting; a focus on the marketing profession (as well as the benefits of Collegiate Membership) also provides an opportunity to attract new members or to renew membership.
-In 2012, Marketing week should be held the week of October 1-5, or as close to that week as possible.
+In 2013, Marketing week should be held the week of October 7-11, or as close to that week as possible.

 Why Participate in Marketing Week and the Outstanding Marketing Week Competition?

 Participation in Marketing Week offers a variety of benefits to collegiate chapters.
-This year an added incentive is that the AMA has elevated Marketing Week to a separate competition.
+It is a great way for your school to take part in a competition.
 In addition, for many chapters, Marketing Week is an integral part of their overall strategic plan, which they report in their Chapter Plan and Annual Report.
-Most importantly, Marketing Week is a chance for the collegiate chapter to showcase what Marketing and the AMA is all about to a variety of stakeholders, including members, prospective members, department and school administration, professional AMA chapters, recruiters, etc.
+Most importantly, Marketing Week is a chance for the collegiate chapter to showcase what Marketing and the AMA is all about to a variety of stakeholders, including members, prospective members, department and school administration, Professional AMA chapters, recruiters, etc.

 What type of events should a chapter hold?